Rose Park, South Australia

-Rose Park is a suburb with a population of 1,374 in the South Australian capital city of Adelaide.
+Rose Park is a suburb in the South Australian capital city of Adelaide.
 It is located 1 km east of Adelaide's central business district.
 Rose Park is a leafy, tree-lined and wealthy inner suburb containing a number of historical and contemporary attractions.
 Much of the area's 19th-century housing stock has been recognised with heritage protection.

 Part of the Burnside Council, it is bounded to the north by Kensington Road, to the east by Prescott Terrace, to the south by Dulwich Avenue and to the west by Fullarton Road.
 The area is mainly residential in nature, with commercial buildings along Fullarton Road, Kensington Road, and Dulwich Avenue.
 This places it on the very edge of the Adelaide Park Lands, bordering Victoria Park.

 History

 Laid out in 1878 on part section 262, Hundred of Adelaide by the South Australia Company.
 Named after Sir John Rose, chairman of the company for fourteen years in the latter half of the nineteenth century.
 Rose Park Post Office opened on 1 October 1946 but was renamed Norwood South in 1966.